CDH Nurse Achieves Advanced Certification

 McDowell holds a Bachelor of Science in nursing from Northern Illinois University and is currently pursuing a master’s degree in nursing from NIU.

 About Central DuPage Hospital

 Central DuPage Hospital (CDH) is a nationally recognized 313-bed facility located in Winfield, Ill., a suburb west of Chicago.
-CDH is a leading center for surgical innovations and was one of the first institutions in the nation to offer robotic-assisted surgery, minimally invasive spine surgery with bio-engineered bone protein and was the first Level III Neonatal Intensive Care Unit in DuPage County.
+CDH is a leading center for medical technology and one of the busiest surgical centers in Illinois.

 The hospital is part of an interdependent network of health-care organizations and services, including convenient care centers, occupational health services and a full range of options for senior living, home health and hospice care.
-For more information or to find a doctor on the CDH medical staff, visit www.cdh.org or call 630-933-4CDH (4234) / TTY 630-933-4833 for the hearing impaired.
+For more information or to find a doctor on the medical staff of CDH, visit www.cdh.org or call 630-933-4CDH (4234)/ TTY 630-933-4833 for the hearing impaired.

 Amy Jo Steinbruecker